mbruges/mbruges.github.io/blogarchive/CodingOnTheTitanic.md

 ## 'Dig your own grave and [save](https://youtu.be/7jYPp9w-0Uk?t=5)!'

 Of course, the bullish case is to say the bots can [already code](https://github.com/features/copilot).
-And I've no doubt at all that they can do it better than me, even if their errors are more hallucinatory than mine (have *they* got a search history that includes one hundred variations of `why github not syncing please help`?
+And I've no doubt at all that they can do it far better than I can, even if their errors are more hallucinatory than mine (but have *they* got a rich and detailed search history that includes one hundred variations of `why async not work please help`?
 I think *not*).

 But to say that is to miss the point.
-I won't rehash the argument about the purpose of hand-making that which can be machine-produced: I'm about [three hundred years late](https://en.wikipedia.org/wiki/Luddite) for that one.
-Nor could these margins contain a worthwhile expounding on the value of creativity in the age of generative content, if only because [others have made the case](https://ianleslie.substack.com/p/the-struggle-to-be-human) far more eloquently already.
+I won't rehash the argument about the purpose of hand-making that which can be machine-produced: I'm about three hundred years [late](https://en.wikipedia.org/wiki/Luddite) for that one.
+Nor could these margins contain a worthwhile expounding on the value of creativity in the age of generative content, if only because others have [made the case](https://ianleslie.substack.com/p/the-struggle-to-be-human) far more eloquently already.

 But I will happily argue that Learning Is Good, and anything that helps you learn must be good by proxy.
 It is my [day-job](https://mbruges.com/about), after all.